emhill/151-Su15/src/morea/11.dome/pwod.md

 ---

-# (P)WOD10: DoMEv4
+# PHW: DoMEv4

-In this PWOD, you will begin to understand the difficulty of defining and implementing abstract classes & interfaces.
+In this PHW, you will begin to understand the difficulty of defining and implementing abstract classes & interfaces.
 Starting from DoMEv1, update the application to use abstract classes & interfaces to remove code duplication and make adding new types of media easier.
 We will be going over how to convert DoMEv1 to versions 2 & 3 in class.

 <!--{% include wod-times.html Rx="<15 min" Av="15-30 min" Sd="30-45 min" DNF="45+ min" %}-->